 Newborns often get jaundice, which can turn the skin or eyes yellow.
 This happens because newborns’ livers don’t always work at full speed, so they can’t break down a substance in the blood called bilirubin.

 In most cases, jaundice is mild and goes away on its own.
 Doctors check for it before you bring your little one home from the hospital, and a few days later at your baby’s first checkup.
-Beyond that, if you notice that your baby’s skin or eyes look yellow, bring her back to the doctor.
+Beyond that, if you notice that your baby’s skin or eyes look yellow, bring them back to the doctor.

 “It’s very hard to tell, just looking at a child, whether the jaundice is normal or a level that needs to be treated,” Hill says.

 In some cases, extra feedings help end jaundice.
 Other times, your baby needs to be exposed to special lights to help remove bilirubin from the blood.

 3. A Certain Rash